hipe/tmx/zerk/doc/issues/006-the-test-lib-node-called-want-screens.md

 of testing interactivity in a web browser (although much simpler) and our effort at a solution is inspired by the efforts in that space.

-our previous solution before this was "expect interactive" which had significant (show-stopping) emergent shortcomings as a byproduct of its intrinsic design traits:
+our previous solution before this was "want interactive" which had significant (show-stopping) emergent shortcomings as a byproduct of its intrinsic design traits: